scalatra/scalatra-book/src/_02_getting_to_know_scalatra.md

     }
 {pygmentize}

-As you can see from this example, we're asking the `MyStore` module to disconnect after the request has been processed.
+As you can see from this example, we're asking the `MyDB` module to disconnect after the request has been processed.

 ### Pattern Matching